grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 When are objects composed?
 --------------------------

 Most of our system is assembled up-front when the application starts and stays this way until the application finishes executing.
-But not all of it.
 Let's call this part the static part of the web.
 We will talk about **composition root** pattern that guides definition of that part.

 Apart from that, there's the dynamic part.
 The first thing that leads to this dynamism is the lifetime of the objects that are connected.
 Some objects represent requests that arrive during the application runtime, are processed and then discarded.
 When there is no need to process such a request anymore, the objects representing it are discarded as well.
 Other objects represent items in the cache that live for some time and then expire etc. so it's impossible to define these objects up-front.
 Soon, we will talk about the **Factory** pattern that will let us handle creation and composition of such short-lived objects.

 Another thing affecting the dynamic part of the web is the temporary character of connections themselves.
-The objects may have a lifespan as long as the application itself, but be connected only the needs of a single interaction (e.g. when one object is passed to a method of another as an argument) or at some point during the application runtime.
+The objects may have a lifespan as long as the application itself, but be connected only for the needs of a single interaction (e.g. when one object is passed to a method of another as an argument) or at some point during the application runtime.
 We will talk about doing these things by passing objects inside messages and by using the **Observer** pattern.

 Where are objects composed?
 ---------------------------